-He too said his win was a big surprise and it hasn't sunk in yet.
+He, too, said his win was such a big surprise that it hasn't sunk in yet.

 "You'll run into tough problems wherever you go," Odierno told a non-commissioned officer competitor.
 "You've got to figure out how to solve it, and we depend on you to do that.
 I know it took a lot of work to get here.

-"You're representing a lot of non-commissioned officers here," he continued, "so I really, truly appreciate the great leadership you've shown and the great effort you've put into this."
+"You're representing a lot of non-commissioned officers here, so I really, truly appreciate the great leadership you've shown and the great effort you've put into this."

 Odierno then spoke to the entire group of 28 during a break in the competition.

-"To be non-commissioned officers and good Soldiers, it's about that mix of the physical and the mental," he said.
+"To be non-commissioned officers and good soldiers, it's about that mix of the physical and the mental," Odierno said.
 "You've got to be physically fit.
 You've got to be mentally capable of making decisions, especially when you're getting tired.
 Part of this is to stress yourself physically and thinking through problems while under that stress.